Universal graph representation of stabilizer codes: Quantum Gilbert-Varshamov

 \section{Quantum Gilbert-Varshamov}

-The quantum Gilbert-Varshamov bound, Theorem~\ref{thm:quantum_gv}, is discussed in, e.g., \citet{nielsen2002quantum}.
-For completeness, we provide a self-contained proof. \begin{proof} We proceed via a probabilistic method.
-That is, we compute the probability that a random code has parameters $[[n, k, d]]$ with $n$ large.
+The quantum Gilbert-Varshamov bound, Theorem~\ref{thm:quantum_gv}, is a somewhat folklore result but is discussed in, e.g., \citet{nielsen2002quantum}.
+We here provide a self-contained proof. \begin{proof} We proceed via a probabilistic method.
+That is, we compute the probability that a random code has parameters $\llbracket n, k, d\rrbracket$ with $n$ large.
 To construct a random stabilizer code, we begin with $Z_1, \dots, Z_{n-k}$ as stabilizers, and then choose a random Clifford operator $U$ on $n$ qubits.
 The random stabilizer code is given by $S_1 := U Z_1 U^\dag, \dots S_{n-l} := U Z_{n-k} U^\dag$.
 Such a code is a uniformly random stabilizer code because (a) all generators commute and (b) a random Clifford takes distinct non-Identity Paulis to uniformly random non-Identity Paulis.

 Fix a $n$-qubit non-Identity Pauli $P$ and note that $P' := U P U^\dag$ is a fixed uniformly random non-Identity Pauli.
-Let $p = \Pr[[P, S_1] = 0, \dots, [P, S_{n-k}] = 0] = \Pr[[P', Z_1] = 0, \dots, [P', Z_{n-k}] = 0]$ be the probability that $P$ commutes with the stabilizer tableau.
+Let $p = \Pr[[ P, S_1] = 0, \dots, [P, S_{n-k}] = 0] = \Pr[[ P', Z_1] = 0, \dots, [P', Z_{n-k}] = 0]$ be the probability that $P$ commutes with the stabilizer tableau.
 If $P'$ commutes with $Z_i$, then the Pauli on the $i$th qubit must be either $I$ or $Z$.
 There are $2^{n-k} 4^k - 1$ non-identity Paulis which have $I$ or $Z$ on the first $n-k$ qubits, and $4^{n} - 1$ total non-identity Paulis.
 For large $n$ then, On the other hand, the total number of non-identity Paulis with weight at most $d$ is using the assumption that $d \leq \frac{n}{2}$ so that the last term is the greatest.
 By Stirling's approximation, To complete the proof, we apply the union bound.
 Let $A(S, P)$ be the event that $P$ commutes with $S_1, \dots, S_{n-k}$, and let $A(S) = \bigcup_{P \neq I} A(S, P)$.
-Then A $[[n, k, d]]$ code exists if and only if $\Pr[A(S)] < 1$.
+Then A $\llbracket n, k, d\rrbracket$ code exists if and only if $\Pr[A(S)] < 1$.
 By setting the right-hand side of Eqn.~(\ref{eq:app:QGV}) to $<1$ and solving, we obtain the quantum Gilbert-Varshamov bound. \end{proof}